Andrew15722/team-builder/README.old.md

 - Give the state variable you just declared a default value.
 You will need to keep track of a list of team members and each team member will have several key/value pairs associated with them.

 - Render your list of team members
+- in other words make a card to render each members you type in.

 ### STEP 2 - Build your form